Jeffrey Toobin Returns to CNN, Gets Grilled About Masturbating on Zoom Call

 “Well, obviously, I wasn’t thinking very well or very much, and it was something that was inexplicable to me,” Toobin replied.
 “I think one point—I wouldn’t exactly say in my defense, because nothing is really in my defense.
 I didn’t think I was on the call.
 I didn’t think other people could see me.”

-While Toobin reiterated that he thought he was off-camera when he exposed himself to co-workers, Camerota wondered aloud if Toobin “ever thought about what it must have been like” to be on the receiving end of the call.
+While Toobin reiterated that he thought he was off-camera when he exposed himself to co-workers, something he called “deeply moronic and indefensible,” Camerota wondered aloud if Toobin “ever thought about what it must have been like” to be on the receiving end of the call.

 “Well, I haven’t just thought about it.
 I’ve spoken to several of my former colleagues at The New Yorker about it, and they were shocked and appalled,” he said.
 “I think they realized that this was not intended for them.
 I think they realized that this was something that I would immediately regret, as I certainly did, and it was then—it was that day that I began apologizing, and that is something that I have tried to continue to do both publicly and privately.”